+This list of the 15 Best Things To Do In Great Sand Dunes National Park will inspire you to a great adventure.
 Plan a trip to Great Sand Dunes National Park in Colorado?
-Check our tips on preparing for the visit to this unique and fabulous place, which protects the tallest dunes in North America.
+Check our tips on preparing to visit this unique and fabulous place, which protects the tallest dunes in North America.
 How to get there?
 Where to stay?
 What to Pack?
-And what are the best things to do in Great Sand Dunes National Park?
+And what are the 15 best things to do in Great Sand Dunes National Park?
 Check our Ultimate Guide to Great Sand Dunes.This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 Where is Great Sand Dunes National Park and how to get there?

 Great Sand Dunes National Park is located on the eastern edge of the San Luis Valley in south-central Colorado.